AhmecC/Twitter-Silmarillion-Qoute-Bot/README.md

 > - 24/07/22 - Bot now creates images which display the quote on it

 **Upcoming Updates**
+> - Improve Image Text Visibilty (Increase Size of text)
+> - Fix Issue for coding not running every 3 hours
-> - Ability to like posts on feed
+> - Add Ability to like posts on feed
-> - Improvements to images where its hard to see text

 **Process**